It’s not Kendall Square. Not yet.

-But two years after Mayor Thomas M. Menino branded a swath of South Boston’s waterfront as the Innovation District - a bid to lure big Web companies and young startups alike - a healthy crop of technology companies is moving in.
+But two years after Mayor Thomas M. Menino branded a swath of the South Boston Waterfront as the Innovation District - a bid to lure big Web companies and start-ups alike - a healthy crop of technology companies is moving in.

 Office rents are low, at least for Boston, and the neighborhood is catching on; any company looking for space in the city is looking there, real estate brokers say.

 As Menino mentioned in his State of the City address last week, 100 companies and 3,000 jobs have come in, bringing a laptop-toting crowd to an area long known for its gritty working seaport and artist studios.

 Those who work there say it still lacks some essentials, like a grocery store, and it has yet to attract technology mega-companies like Google Inc. or Microsoft Corp., as Cambridge has.
 But there is a real scene sprouting in the Innovation District.